GraionDilach/RandomGraionMagic/readme.md

 ## __COMPATIBILITY DISCLAIMER AND GENERAL INSTALL ORDER SUGGESTIONS__

+This mod is only compatible with the Enhanced Edition version of the games.

 For the best result, components which are compatibility fixes and/or tweak specific spells can be installed anytime after their dependencies are already in place and generally assume to be installed directly after them.
 (Immediately after Spell Revisions for SR-specific components, immediately after IWD spells for components covering an SR+IWD case, etc.).

 Unless specifically mentioned; Spell Revisions Revised isn't supported and results aren't guaranteed.
 The SR+IWD Spells components assume Spell Revisions was installed first.